jprinet/mock-api-node/README.md

 - create a *foobar* directory (*foobar* will be the context path for the API endpoint)
 - copy API wsdl and xsd in it
-- for each operation add a json file with the operation as filename containing the mocked response as json
 - if the wsdl contains an xsd:import directive, prefix the schema location with the current mocked server url
 ```xml
 <xsd:schema>